-When homeowners decide to take on a big project and work with a contractor to construct an addition or oversee a room remodel, they often don’t understand the full scope of work that the contractor will need to accomplish to meet their needs.
+When homeowners decide to take on a big project and work with a general contractor in San Diego to construct an addition or oversee a room remodel, they often don’t understand the full scope of work that the contractor will need to accomplish to meet their needs.

 A common complaint that homeowners have with contractors is that projects take longer than the initial estimate provided when the contract was signed.
 Although every project is different, there are a few things that can slow renovations down.
 Avoiding some of these sticky areas can help keep renovation projects on track and finished as soon as possible.

 When a room addition occurs, it usually means the addition of square footage to the house.
 Any time a project increases a structure’s square footage, it likely means that appropriate permits need to be obtained.
 Permits are often a difficult area that can slow down a project.
 Homeowners should make sure they understand the regulations for obtaining the correct permits before work begins.
 Often, permit issues can cause work in the home to be halted until the problem is cleared up with the proper officials.

 The addition of a second story also increases square footage, so the same permit issues apply with this type of project as well.
 In addition, homeowners may find they need to obtain permission from neighbors to increase the height of their structures, a process that could also call for public hearings or a period of public comment.
 If these issues aren’t straightened out before work starts, they can cause headaches for the homeowner and contractor alike.